 The Parish of Embleton, and its surrounding area, is special.
 The eastern part of the Parish is in an Area of Outstanding Natural Beauty which features biodiversity, abundant and varied wildlife and dark skies.
 It is also steeped in history.
-As with many attractive coastal parishes, however, it has, over the years, seen an ever-increasing proportion of second homes which have greatly depleted its winter vibrancy.
+However, over the years, as with many attractive coastal parishes it has seen an ever-increasing proportion of second homes which have greatly depleted its winter vibrancy.
 In addition, house prices in the Parish are high for the county and this has led to considerable development much of which is regarded as inappropriate to its setting.
 Nevertheless, tourism represents the principal source of income and plays a large part in the parish's economy, albeit many of its few opportunities for employment are seasonal.

-The Parish faces current and potential planning applications that are considered contentious by many and whilst the plan is neutral on individual applications it sets out clear settlement boundaries and principles of design intended to enhance the area to which it applies.
-It is important to stress, however, that the plan is supportive of the right type of development in the right place.
+The Parish faces current and potential planning applications that are considered contentious by many and whilst the Plan is neutral on individual applications it sets out clear settlement boundaries and principles of design intended to enhance the area to which it applies.
+It is important to stress, however, that the Plan is supportive of the right type of development in the right place.

-The above describes some of the more important reasons why Embleton Parish Council embarked on the development of a Neighbourhood Plan (the plan).
-The Councillors believe that the plan will not stifle development but rather it will guide and manage it in a way that will benefit the economy and enhance the lives of current and future residents.
+The above describes some of the more important reasons why Embleton Parish Council embarked on the development of the Neighbourhood Plan (the Plan).
+The Councillors believe that the Plan will not stifle development but rather it will guide and manage it in a way that will benefit the economy and enhance the lives of current and future residents.

-This submission draft plan is the result of several stages of consultations with residents, landowners, businesses and others.
-A substantial number of comments were received during the pre-submission (regulation 14) consultation.
-These were fully discussed by the committee and our consultant, Ms J. Ludman and, where appropriate, taken into account in this submission version of the plan.
-The comments showed large degree of interest in and support for the plan.
+This Referendum Plan is the result of several stages of consultations with residents, landowners, businesses and others.
+A substantial number of comments were received during the presubmission (regulation 14) consultation.
+These were fully discussed by the committee and our consultant, Ms J. Ludman and, where appropriate, taken into account in this Referendum version of the Plan.
+The comments showed large degree of interest in and support for the Plan.

-A number of background evidence papers have been written during the development of the plan and its policies.
+A number of background evidence papers have been written during the development of the Plan and its policies.
 These can be found by visiting the Embleton Parish Council website: https://northumberlandparishes.uk/embleton/documents